sharynjs/sharyn/packages/prettier-config/README.md

 ## Usage

-Create a `.prettierrc` file at the root of your project containing:
+Create a `.prettierrc.js` file at the root of your project containing:

 ```js
 module.exports = require('@sharyn/prettier-config')